mburger89/SimpleEmailTemplating/README.md

 cd SimpleEmailTemplating/
 npm install
 ```
-After you run those you should be ready to go. **Please Note:** you must have node and npm installed for this to work.
+After you run those you should be ready to go. **Please Note:** you must have **node** and **npm** installed for this to work.

-##How to compile to HTML
+## How to compile to HTML

-To compile your email to html run
+To compile your email to html run.
 ``` $ gulp build ```
-To run an http server to view your email before you send run
+To run an http server to view your email before you send run.
 ``` $ gulp serve ```
 *note: the file being served is the built html file, to see changes the files must be compiled everytime.*